Why volunteer in health and care?

 NHS Cadets is an exciting programme being rolled out across England in partnership with St John Ambulance.
 It supports 14–18-year-olds from communities with less access to volunteering to find out what it is like to work in health and care, and to consider this as a future career choice.
 NHS Cadets learn first aid, develop their leadership and practical skills, and are offered rewarding healthcare volunteering opportunities.
 Further details are available on the St John Ambulance website.

 There are different ways to support the NHS depending on the type of volunteering role that you are looking for.
 Examples and sources of information are given below.

 1. Regular volunteering for your local hospital or ambulance trust: There are many volunteering options in hospital settings such as ward and department volunteers, administrative support, fundraising, patient participation groups or Foundation Trust governors.
 Each hospital is likely to have a choice of volunteering options, coordinated by a Volunteer Service Manager.
 Ambulance Trusts also have a range of volunteering roles from providing patient transport to being a Community First Responder who supports and reassures patients while an ambulance is on the way.
-Information about how to get involved will be on NHS organisation websites and you can find contact details here for your local NHS organisations.
+Information about how to get involved will be on NHS organisation websites and you can find links to NHS trusts on the NHS Volunteering website.

 Some voluntary roles may also be advertised on NHS Jobs.

 2. Regular volunteering for an organisation that works with the NHS: Voluntary organisations support the NHS in a wide range of ways which give extra help and comfort to patients and reduce pressure on our staff.
 The following websites include useful information.

 NCVO (National Council for Voluntary organisations) web page ‘I want to volunteer’ for everything you need to know to get started.